 Search

-Very little has been written here about SEARCH capabilities, although it is clear that there MUST be such capabilities to all the user to identify the information to request.
+Very little has been written here about search capabilities, although it is clear that there MUST be such capabilities to all the user to identify the information to request.
 OAIS has very little guidance on search capabilities.
 All data/information providers will have their own search capabilities, but each one will have its own search parameters language and search capabilities.

-One can identify a number of general search mechanisms which could work for any information source and could also be used to identify data sets which could be combined.
+One can identify a number of general search mechanisms which could work for any information source and could also be used to identify data sets which could be combined:

 Get a simple list with a description of all information available, which can then be used in a simple text search.

-Full text search of the contents of all the data objects
+Full text search of the contents of all the data objects.

 Treat the search capability as encoded in a Data Object which has Representation Information to enable the user to user that Data Object in order to query the source e.g. an archive.

-Earlier Use Case Work

-See https://www.dropbox.com/s/zx3gl35dq1vqgf6/UseCases_jsh_190110.xlsx?dl=0 , https://www.dropbox.com/s/r3jf3ticr86vgx3/UseCase_Service_Mapping_191014.xlsx?dl=0 and https://www.dropbox.com/s/59787kz3ttcwrl8/OAIS-IF%20Use%20Cases%2020181105.docx?dl=0 for earlier work on use cases.

 OAIS-IF Requirements